Don't Look at My Hand: A Response to "Quantum Misuse in Psychic Literature"

 Context

 This article is part of the collection entitled: Journal of Near-Death Studies and was provided by the UNT Libraries to the UNT Digital Library, a digital repository hosted by the UNT Libraries.
-It has been viewed 221 times.
+It has been viewed 239 times, with 4 in the last month.
 More information about this article can be viewed below.

 Who